 Sponsored Display Ads– ASIN-based and function a little further down the funnel.
 This ad format is best for targeting shoppers that are already looking at a specific product.
 Can also be useful for cross- and up-selling and targeting competitors

-For more information on the different ad types, check out our Amazon Basics blogs, where we explain the different ad types in depth and how and why you might choose to use each one.
+For more information on the different ad types, check out our Basics blogs, where we explain the different ad types on Amazon in depth and how and why you might choose to use each one.

 With our Search Advertising strategy for Yamaha, we managed an incredible YOY sales growth of over 84% from 2018 to 2019 and a +44% YOY ROAS trend in the same year.
 We then saw +45% sales growth and +10% ROAS from 2019 to 2020 even during the challenges that accompanied the COVID-19 pandemic.